Mind Switches in Futurama and Stargate: Mind switching and permutations

-For general $r>3$, we can undo $P=P(2r,r,r)$ as follows.
-If $r$ is even, undo the first two factors of $P$ using four transpositions (cf. \eqref{four}), then repeat the process for the next two factors of $P$, etc. In this way, we undo $P$ with $2r$ transpositions.
-If $r$ is odd, undo the first three factors of $P$ using seven transpositions (cf. \eqref{seven}), then undo consecutive pairs of factors as in the case where $r$ is even.
-In this way, we undo $P$ with $2r+1$ transpositions.
-In summary, for any $r \ge 2$, the product $P(2r,r,r)$ can be undone with $2r + \epsilon_r$ switches.
+For general $r>3$, we can undo $H_{2r}$ as follows.
+If $r$ is even, undo the first two factors of $H_{2r}$ using four transpositions as in \eqref{q4}, then repeat the process for the next two factors of $H_{2r}$, etc. In this way, we undo $H_{2r}$ with $2r$ transpositions.
+If $r$ is odd, undo the first three factors of $H_{2r}$ using seven transpositions as in \eqref{q6}, then undo consecutive pairs of remaining factors as in the case where $r$ is even.
+In this way, we undo $H_{2r}$ with $2r+1$ transpositions.
+In summary, for any $r \ge 2$, the product $H_{2r}$ can be undone with $2r + \epsilon_r$ transpositions, where

-We can apply \eqref{nmr} to see that $2r+\epsilon_r$ is the smallest possible number of switches that can undo $P=P(2r,r,r)$.
-For in order to write $P$ as a product of distinct transpositions none equal to a factor of $P$, one needs at least $M(2r,r,r)=2r+\epsilon_r$ transposition factors.